Food safety auditing

 To demonstrate compliance with the Food Safety Standards a food business must ensure that persons handling or supervising food handling operations have the appropriate skills and knowledge in food safety and food hygiene.

-We can deliver cost effective on-site food safety refresher training focusing on the site specific and compliance requirements for your business.
+We can deliver cost-effective on-site food safety refresher training focusing on the site-specific and compliance requirements for your business.

-A typical course covers:
+A typical course will cover:

 - Recent food poisoning or contamination issues

 - Pathogenic bacteria